Mental health problems

+Primary care liaison nurses operate alongside GP's; they are specialist and experienced mental health practitioners who have the knowledge and skills to decide if someone will benefit from short-term involvement with their team.
 The nurses deliver direct patient assessment as well as managing referrals.
-They operate alongside GPs and other primary care staff to plan treatment and care.
+They operate alongside GPs and other staff to plan treatment and care.
 They help people to find the best service to meet their needs by offering:

 - Advice on books, leaflets and websites that will help people to help themselves

-- advice and support to primary care professionals
+- Advice and support to primary care professionals

 To access this service you will be referred by your GP or other health professional.